theprotein/mad-mark/README.md

 ## Usage

 Mad Mark can work standalone and in existing project like cli-tool for static content generation.
 Documentation for any project will be the best example.
 Mad Mark can help to build local and online documentation in easy way.
-Also you can write blog, artciles and anything from your mind ;)
+Also you can write blog, articles and anything from your mind ;)

 ## Init